 Whether you suffered severe or relatively minor injuries in a drunk driving accident, the drunk driver who was responsible deserves to be held liable for any losses you incurred.
 Even if the driver is charged with a crime, a criminal case generally will not provide the compensation you deserve for your medical bills, pain and suffering, lost wages, and emotional distress.
 For this reason, you should always call an attorney who understands how to file a claim against a drunk driver in civil court.

-At Dolman Law Group, we have helped many drunk driving victims recover for their losses, so please call to discuss your case for free at 727-451-6900 today.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we have helped many drunk driving victims recover for their losses, so please call to discuss your case for free at 727-451-6900 today.

 5435 Main Street